 The issue of a lack of physical intimacy in your marriage arises only when the two of you disagree on how important intimacy is to each of you.
-To ensure that your needs are met, it is critical to openly discuss intimacy in your marriage.
+To ensure that your needs are met, it is critical to discuss intimacy in your marriage openly.

 #4.
 A sexless marriage can survive.